 Tips to Rank Your Video Higher on YouTube Search Results:

 - Optimize Your Video Title and Description With Relevant Keywords: Make sure your video title and description contain the relevant keyword terms and phrases.
 The title should be at least five words long.

 - Embed your video in your blog posts and mention it on forums you visit.
 Post links to your videos on your website.
 Email a link to your video to your customers and newsletter subscribers to reach a greater audience.

 - Write a good video description for your video.
 About 200 words is good enough but only the first 2 sentences count for search.
 Include great keywords three to four times.
 The keywords should be included in the first 25 words of the description.

 - Optimize Video: Creat six to eight tags / keywords for your video.
 Include the keyword phrase in the video tags and also slight variations of this phrase.
 The tags need to be relevant to your video.
 Don’t type the word “sex” thinking you will get more views.
 Tricking your audience will result in hurting your channel.

 - Ask Viewers to Rate and Comment on Your Video: At the end of your video, include a call-to-action button asking viewers to rate your video and leave a comment.
 Also ask them while filming your video.

 Following these steps will definitely help you to rank your videos higher in YouTube.
 Comment below to share your strategies for YouTube video optimization.

 As a side note, I DO NOT recommend Tube Buddy for video SEO optimization.
 I used it for 6 months.
 A waste of money and it slowed my browser to a crawl.
 Read my Tube Buddy review here.

-If you enjoyed reading this blog, consider subscribing for more tech talk, art talk, and photographs from me, along with random thoughts.
+Subscribe to this blog for more tech talk, art talk, and photographs from me, along with random thoughts.
 Check out the link below, steverotter.com to learn more about me and to check out my You Tube channels.